 World Vision sponsorship is designed toward our belief that the most effective way to provide for a child is to address issues at the community level to improve the situation for all children and to reflect God’s love as we serve.

-How is the community development connected to sponsorship?
+How is community development connected to child sponsorship?

 Sponsorship supports our community development focus by enabling long-term engagement, fostering an approach that centers on sustainable change for children and their communities, and enabling children’s holistic development — connecting children, sponsors, and their communities.